Ekkehard-Schulze/precision-temperature-logger/README.md

 You can specify the logging interval in settings.txt on the SD card.

-We use 'Adafruit Feather 32u4 Adalogger #2795' as the controller
+We use the 'Adafruit Feather 32u4 Adalogger #2795'

-board in combination with a precision real time clock DS3231.
+in combination with a precision real time clock DS3231.

+A custom printed circuit board integrates a 18650 lithium-ion

-We provide a PCB to integrate a 18650 lithium ion battery and the
+battery and the DS3231 clock.

-DS3231 real time clock with the 'Adafruit Feather 32u4 Adalogger'.

 Moreover, we provide four miniature 7 x 5 mm sized breakout boards for wire-

 attached TMP117A sensors.
-These serve as probes in laboratory applications,
+These act as probes in laboratory applications,

-for example for usage in agar plates, liquid samples and laboratory devices.
+for example for usage in agar plates or liquid samples.

-The main board has two optional places for on-board TMP117A sensors,
+The main board can carry two optional TMP117A sensors for environmental

-which serve as environmental temperature sensors, for example for usage in

-incubators or climatized lab rooms.
+temperature monitoring in incubators or lab rooms.

 Notes
 -----